Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/create-custom-policy.md

 # Create Custom Policy

 This document guides you through the steps needed to create Custom Policy in Azure B2C Tenant.
-This sample creates Signing and Encryption key along with two Application Registartion and a Custom User Flow using custom policies.
+This sample creates Signing and Encryption key along with two Application Registration and a Custom User Flow using custom policies.

 - Flow the below mentioned steps:
     - [Create Signing and Encryption Key](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-user-flows?pivots=b2c-custom-policy#add-signing-and-encryption-keys-for-identity-experience-framework-applications)